Skip to Content

 Fall Freshman Orientation is a two-day, overnight program.
 Students should plan to be available on day one beginning at 8 a.m.
 On day two, they should plan to be available from 7:45 a.m. - 5 p.m.

-If you are planning your attendance around a standing commitment (e.g. graduations, work, vacation, etc.), we recommend doing so after you have formally registered for New Student Orientation.
+If you are planning your attendance around a standing commitment (e.g. graduations, work, vacation, etc.), please do so after you have formally registered and paid for New Student Orientation.

 Students: $250 per student

 Families/supporters: $115 per family member/supporter.
-Please note: If your supporter would like to stay overnight in one of our designated residence halls, this will accrue an additional charge that is not already included in the New Student Orientation fee.
 Click here to learn more about the Family and Supporter Orientation program.

 The New Student Orientation registration fee covers all supplies and resources used during your session.
 It also covers your meals, overnight accommodation, parking, facility rentals, equipment, printing and staff salaries.